-Report cards will be issued to the students at the end of each trimester.
-Parents are able to view and print report cards in the Skyward Family Access portal.
-A report card showing all three trimesters will be sent home at the end of the year.
+Report cards will be issued to the students at the end of the each trimester.
+Report cards will be mailed following each trimester.

 If questions arise at any time during the school year, parents are encouraged to arrange a conference with the teacher to discuss concerns.